 Each bridge led to a temple when they were built, but the temples are sadly all gone now.

 The most famous of these bridges are the Maganebashi Bridge, which dates back to 1634.
 This is a stunning double-arched stone bridge, whereas the other nine bridges are single-arched.

 In the area around Nakashima River and Maganebashi Bridge during the summer months, you will find several ice cream carts selling Nagasaki’s specialty – Chirin-Chirin.
 Chirin-Chirin is flavored shaved ice and is delicious and a must-try!
 I love Chirin-Chirin! ♥

 A visit to Nagasaki is not complete without tasting the famous Castella cake.
-Castella is a yellow brick-shaped sponge cake that is hugely popular in Nagasaki both as a treat among the locals and as a souvenir among visitors.
-The cake is believed to have originated from the Portuguese who settled in Nagasaki to do trading.
+Castella is a yellow brick-shaped sponge cake hugely popular in Nagasaki as a treat among the locals and as a souvenir among visitors.
+The cake is believed to have originated from the Portuguese, who settled in Nagasaki to do trading in 1550.

-Fukusaya is one of the oldest castella bakery shops in Nagasaki and has been serving castella since 1624.
-Shokando castella bakery shop is close to Meganebashi Bridge and is the castella cake supplier to the Japanese imperial family.
+Fukusaya is one of Nagasaki’s oldest castella bakery shops and has been serving castella since 1624.
+We visited the Shokando castella bakery shop close to Meganebashi Bridge.
+Their castella cake is delicious!
+They are even the castella cake supplier to the Japanese imperial family.

 From Maganebashi Bridge (C), walk southeast to the Sofuku-Ji Temple (D).
 Walking time: 4 min.

 What struck me most about the Sofukuji Temple was its fantastic bright red colors.
 The entrance gate, called Ryugumon/ Gate of the Dragon Palace, is magnificent, with beautiful ming-dynasty style architecture and painted blood red.
 It is different from other temples in Japan, as it is built in a Chinese style.